madcamel/acmeproxy.pl/README.md

 There are three main ways to handle internal TLS certificates:
 - Run a certificate authority.
 This is good for enterprises but probably overkill for smaller setups.

 - Use something like certbot to generate certificates on a central host, then distribute the certificates to every host on the network.
-This can be error prone and difficult to orchistrate.
+This can be error prone and difficult to orchestrate.
 - Allow individual hosts to manage their own certificates by providing access to the DNS API for acme challenges.
-This is convienent but a massive security risk as every host will have unfettered access to the DNS API.
+This is convenient but a massive security risk as every host will have unfettered access to the DNS API.

 As a solution acmeproxy.pl provides the following: